Ukraine leader pushes for more arms; US officials to visit

 Zelenskyy claimed that intercepted communications recorded Russian troops discussing “how they conceal the traces of their crimes” in Mariupol.
 He also highlighted the death of a 3-month old girl in a Russian missile strike Saturday on the Black Sea port of Odesa.

-In attacks on the eve of Orthodox Easter, Russian forces pounded cities and towns in southern and eastern Ukraine.
+In attacks Saturday, Russian forces pounded cities and towns in southern and eastern Ukraine.
 The baby was among eight people killed when Russia fired cruise missiles at Odesa, Ukrainian officials said.

-Ukrainian news agency UNIAN, citing social media posts, reported that the infant’s mother, Valeria Glodan, and grandmother also died when a missile hit a residential area.
+Ukrainian news agency UNIAN, citing social media, reported that the infant’s mother, Valeria Glodan, and grandmother also died when a missile hit a residential area.
 Zelenskyy promised to find and punish those responsible.

 “The war started when this baby was 1 month old,” Zelenskyy said.
 Can you imagine what is happening?
 They are filthy scum, there are no other words for it.”